-Many people who are separating will sort out the property and money issues first and then, once that is complete, they can divorce under a more straightforward procedure.
+Many people who are separating will sort out the property and money issues first (perhaps using a separation agreement) and then, once that is complete, they can divorce under a more straightforward procedure.

 However if this is not possible, it may be necessary for a court action to be raised so that the court can hear evidence from both sides and then decide for the parties how the property and money should be divided.
 The court can also make orders in relation to maintenance. –

 Usually divorcing couples can reach an agreement about finances that is formally registered and fully enforceable without putting any financial decisions in the hands of the court.
 Although the divorce itself will require a court action, this will be a formality if the parties have reached agreement between themselves.
 Legal fees are considerably reduced in this way.
 Generally agreement is reached by looking at how the law says the court can decide on financial provision, and using that to negotiate a settlement.